VIEW PROJECT

 What did we achieve?

-Provided a functional and entertaining platform, enhancing the experience before, during and after customer’s visit.
+Provided a functional and entertaining platform, enhancing the experience before, during and after a customer’s visit.

 Streamlined and improved the ticketing system.
 Making entry to Meow Wolf more accessible.